Bernard Kroger: Million-dollar incorporation

-Kroger renamed the company "Kroger Grocery & Baking Co.".
-Later the company's name was shortened to "Kroger".
+Kroger renamed the company Kroger Grocery & Baking Co.
+Later the company's name was shortened to Kroger.

 Pioneered in-grocery store butcher departments

 Kroger was the first to include fresh meat inside US grocery stores.
 In 1904, Kroger acquired the Shapell, Nagel & Co. meat packing company.
 The purchase gave Kroger 11 additional grocery stores and stands as well as meat slaughtering, butchering and refrigeration operations that covered "several acres" in Camp Washington, a suburb of Cincinnati.
 Kroger's novel idea of including a convenient fresh meat department in his grocery stores drove consumer demand.
 By only offering certain cuts of meat on certain days of the week, Kroger was able to build and fine-tune customer traffic.
-For example, advertising in 1905 said "on Saturday only, we will sell... loin steaks... chuck roasts... and sugar-cured, smoked (ham) shoulders".
+For example, advertising in 1905 said, "On Saturday only, we will sell ... loin steaks ... chuck roasts ... and sugar-cured, smoked [ham] shoulders".

 Promoted telephone orders

 By 1905 Kroger offered customers the ability to call their nearest Kroger grocery store and place orders that would be "filled as carefully as though given in person".
-Kroger advertising told homeowners if they provided their phone number "we will take pleasure in calling you up every morning for your order".
+Kroger advertising told homeowners that if they provided their phone number they would "take pleasure in calling [them] up every morning for [their] order".